dune header The dune Dune du Pilat

 The highest European dune

-Much more than a simple “pile of sand”, the dune of Pilat captive and interrogates.
+Much more than a simple “pile of sand”, the Dune du Pilat captive and interrogates.
 But why is she fascinating?
 Is it because of its height?
-From its location, between forest and sea? archaeological remains buried under its many grains of sand?
-Or just because of the feeling of freedom that comes over you once you get to the top?
+From its location, between forest and sea?
+Archaeological remains buried under its many grains of sand?
+Or simply because of the feeling of freedom that invades you once you reach the top?

-Arrived at the foot of the dune of Pilat, there is something to feel very small.
-In front of you are piling up 60 million m3 of sand, witnesses of 4000 years of history.
+Arriving at the foot of the Pilat dune, you can feel very small.
+Before you accumulate 55 million m3 of sand, witnesses of 4000 years of history.

 To understand the birth of the Dune of Pilat, we must be interested in sand displacement phenomenon.
 Underwater, the sand is transported by a sea current that comes from the north: the North South Drift.
 This current, combined with the swell, carries large amounts of sand along the coastline.

-But in the Arcachon basin, this phenomenon is disturbed.
-Corresponding to the only indentation on the Aquitaine coast, the Arcachon basin empties and fills with each tide, allowing a volume of water to circulate 200 to 450 million m3, which disturbs the North South Drift.
-Slowed down, it does not carry the sand further.
-This accumulates in banks at the exit of the basin.
+But in the Arcachon Basin, this phenomenon is disrupted.
+Corresponding to the only indentation on the Aquitaine coast, the Arcachon Basin empties and fills with each tide, allowing a volume of water of 200 to 450 million m3, which disturbs the North South Drift.
+Slowed down, it does not carry the sand any further.
+This accumulates in banks at the exit of the Basin.

 The wind then pushes this sand, the quantity of which is greater here than elsewhere, giving rise to a dune higher than the others!